ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 : A series of actions that are done in a certain way or order.
 In the scope of attestation, a procedure is a composition of activities (sequences of actions) that is intended to create a well specified result with a well established semantic context.
 Example: The activities of attestation, conveyance and verification compose a remote attestation procedure.

-# Attestee Reference Use Cases
+# Reference Use Cases

 This document provides NNN prominent examples of use cases attestation procedures are intended to address:

-* verifying the source integrity of a computing context via data integrity proofing of installed software instances that are executed, and
+* Verification of the source integrity of a computing context via data integrity proofing of installed software instances that are executed, and
-* verifying the identity proofing of a computing context.
+* Verification of the identity proofing of a computing context.

 These use case summary highlighted above is based in the follow terms defined in RFC4949: